frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 - Vertical scrollbar in `Widgets` and `Property Editor` panels.
 They currently have a considerable fixed height and will grow in the future.

+- Allow to show/hide panels.

+- Save in a .cfg file the current state of panel sized.

 - Panel header and drawers.
 Tool panels need a header.
 They should also implement sections or drawers to show or hide certain parts of the panel. **Important:** At the moment, the panel headers will not incorporate "dockerizable" or "drag and drop" functionality.
 They will be fixed in their location.

     ![Header_drawers](images/header_drawers.png)

 ### Widget Box

 Organize widgets in drawers.
-Radiobuttons will be replaced by **temporary** icons.
+The radiobuttons will be replaced by **temporary** icons.
 The definitive icons of the application will be designed at the end of the project.

 - **Drawer 0:** (no drawer) Select.